 Applications will be conditionally accepted based on the Wasatch 100 Mile Endurance Run selection process.
 Acceptance becomes final upon receipt of your trail work report.
 Runners must be 18 years of age to run.

 SECOND call your local Forest Service and tell them that you need to complete 8 hours of work on trails with them prior to the August trail work deadline.
 If you live in the Salt Lake Ranger District contact the Cottonwood Canyons Foundation as they coordinate the SLRD Forest Service projects.
 Find out possible days that you could work with them.
-Then pick a day and show up at the appointed time and place.
+In addition, toward the end of Spring there will be a section on our website listing various trail work opportunities.
+That link is in the side menu on the Home page.
+Arrange for a day and show up at the appointed time and place.
 Talk to the supervisor and let him/her know that you will need him/her to sign your trail work report verifying the amount of work completed.
+Please be sure to fill out the form completely including the section asking for a short description of the type of work performed.
 Take your trail work form with you when you do the work.
 The Forest Service and Cottonwood Canyons Foundation will not have the form.